 What do you do in such a situation if you already have a TIN but can’t remember it?

-One of the things you should avoid is to apply for a new TIN because the law forbids it.
-The TIN issued to you is your lifetime number that cannot be replaced.
+One of the things you should avoid is applying for a new TIN because the law forbids it.
+The TIN issued is your lifetime number that cannot be replaced.

-Instead, you may try the different ways to recover your lost or forgotten TIN.
+Instead, you may try different ways to recover your lost or forgotten TIN.

 Go back to the main article: Tax in the Philippines: An Ultimate Guide to Filing and Paying Taxes